-The figure below shows a block diagram of an implementation of the Superior Sensor Closed Loop Control for an air quality application.
-In order to effectively measure the air quality, we require maintaining a constant/known airflow through the viewing window.
-The differential pressure across the venturi directly measures the flow into this viewing window.
-The system sets a target pressure level across the venturi and the differential pressure sensor automatically increases or decreases the drive to the pump to maintain the targeted differential pressure, ensuring a constant airflow into the viewing window.
-This is accomplished with the NimbleSense closed loop circuit used in combination with the company’s proprietary noise filtering, resulting in greater than 100x reduction in loop delay.
+Displayed in the diagram below is a block layout depicting the implementation of a superior closed-loop control system for an air quality application.
+For accurate measurement of air quality, it is essential to uphold a steady and predetermined airflow through the viewing window.
+The differential pressure measured across the venturi serves as a direct indication of the flow entering the viewing window.
+By setting a target pressure level across the venturi, the differential pressure sensor automatically adjusts the pump drive, up or down, to maintain the aimed differential pressure and sustain an even airflow into the viewing window.
+The utilization of the NimbleSense closed loop circuit, in combination with the company’s exclusive noise filtering technology, successfully reduced loop delay by more than 100 times.

-Superior Sensor’s advanced digital filter is a multi-order filter that utilizes advanced filtering capabilities on the front-end of the sub-system to eliminate critical noise created by fans, blowers or other dry air/gas sources prior to reaching the pressure sensing sub-system.
-The NimbleSense advanced filtering capability removes sensor induced mechanical noise before it becomes an error signal that can adversely impact overall system performance.
-In customer deployments where our sensor replaced a competing component, we have seen greater than 10x reduction in sensor induced noise, thus greatly improving the SNR of the sensor output.
-In very low pressure systems, the improvement is even more significant.
+Superior’s cutting-edge digital filter is a multi-order filter that leverages advanced filtering capabilities at the front end of the sub-system to eradicate critical noise caused by fans, blowers, or other dry air/gas sources before they reach the pressure-sensing sub-system.
+This is accomplished using the NimbleSense advanced filtering capability, which eliminates sensor-induced mechanical noise before it becomes an error signal that can negatively impact overall system performance.
+By replacing a competing component in customer deployments, our sensor has produced a more than 10-fold reduction in sensor-induced noise, significantly enhancing the SNR of the sensor output.
+This improvement is even more substantial in very low-pressure systems.

-Incorporating both standard and optional digital filters, this feature provides significantly better noise reduction and eliminates the need to design an external filtering system, resulting in more efficient, more reliable and less costly products.
-Our advanced digital filtering is optimized for each application to ensure mixed sampling noise is kept well below the noise floor.
-By removing the mechanical noise, we maximize overall system performance.
+By incorporating both standard and optional digital filters, this feature offers considerably better noise reduction and eliminates the need to design an external filtering system, leading to more efficient, reliable, and cost-effective products.
+Our advanced digital filtering is fine-tuned for each application to ensure that mixed sampling noise is well below the noise floor.
+By eradicating mechanical noise, we maximize the overall performance of the system.

-The example below is of a 4th order FIR filter customized to block pump noise above 50 Hz, which has noise of equal magnitude as the signal of interest.
-The lower graphs show the resulting impact of the advanced digital filtering.
+Below is an example of a 4th-order FIR filter that has been specifically designed to eliminate pump noise above 50 Hz, which has an equal magnitude of noise as the signal being monitored.
+The graphs illustrate the outcome of Superior’s advanced digital filter.